CoverBuilder/zxp-builder/README.md

 ### Notes

-When the password flag (`-p` or `--password`) is present without value, the CLI will promt for the password on build.
+When no value is passed with the password flag (`-p`, `--password`) the CLI will promt for the password from user.

 Enjoy!